-Whether you spend a lot of time out in your yard entertaining, gardening, playing with the kids or pets, or otherwise using the space, there’s nothing quite as annoying as continually having to ward off pests.
+Whether you spend a lot of time out in your yard entertaining in your BBQ area, gardening, playing with the kids or pets, or otherwise using the space, there’s nothing quite as annoying as continually having to ward off pests.
 From those that bite your skin and cause a mess to others that eat your plants and become a nuisance, there are plenty of creepy crawlies you may have to deal with in your outdoor space.

 If you’re not keen on using chemical sprays to get rid of them though, it’s important to know there are plenty of natural ways to keep them at bay.
 Read on for some tips you can follow today.